opencert/workshop-2021/PC-member-guidelines.md

 We received the following categories of submissions:

-RESEARCH PAPERS (Research) to present original research and the analysis, interpretation and validation of the research findings.
+RESEARCH PAPERS to present original research and the analysis, interpretation and validation of the research findings.

-POSITION PAPERS (Position) to present innovative, arguable ideas, opinions or frameworks which are likely to foster discussion at the workshop.
+POSITION PAPERS to present innovative, arguable ideas, opinions or frameworks which are likely to foster discussion at the workshop.

-PROJECT PAPERS (Project) to describe a new open community project (e.g. on a hosting provider or a dedicated portal) or a new research project, or the status of an ongoing project or the outcomes of a recently completed project.
+PROJECT PAPERS to describe a new open community project (e.g. on a hosting provider or a dedicated portal) or a new research project, or the status of an ongoing project or the outcomes of a recently completed project.

-SURVEY PAPERS (Survey) to collect previously published studies on topics related to the workshop and analyse them in the context of open communities.
+SURVEY PAPERS to collect previously published studies on topics related to the workshop and analyse them in the context of open communities.

+CASE STUDY PAPERS to report on case studies, preferably in a real-world setting.

+TOOL PAPERS to present a new tool, a new tool component or novel extensions to an existing tool aiming at supporting open community approaches, or the use/customisation of an existing tool in the context of open communities.

+TOOL DEMONSTRATION PAPERS to demonstrate the tool workflow(s) and human interaction aspects, and evaluate the overall role of the tool in supporting open community approaches.

+TEACHION EXPERIENCE PAPERS to report on teaching experiences using an open community approach in a formal education context (e.g. in a university/school context) or in informal education.

-LEARNING EXPERIENCE PAPERS (LearnExp) to report on a learning experience within an open community in a formal education context (e.g. by university students) or in informal education.
+LEARNING EXPERIENCE PAPERS to report on a learning experience within an open community in a formal education context (e.g. by university students) or in informal education.

 We received contributions in the form of

-REGULAR PAPERS between 12 and 15 pages for submission (and between 12 and 16 pages for post-proceedings camera-ready).
+REGULAR PAPERS between 12 and 15 pages except references for submission (and between 12 and 17 pages except references for post-proceedings camera-ready).

-SHORT PAPERS between 6 and 8 pages for submission (and between 6 and 9 pages for post-proceedings camera-ready).
+SHORT PAPERS between 6 and 8 pages except refernces for submission (and between 6 and 9 pages except references for post-proceedings camera-ready).

 "Short papers" can discuss new ideas which are at an early stage of development and which have not yet been thoroughly evaluated.